 Features of the Nurturey PinkBook

-With intuitive tools such as Vaccinations, Measurements, Milestones, Dental and more, tracking your child’s growth and development has never been this informative, intuitive and easy.
-The PinkBook’s sophisticated health algorithms make sure parents receive reminders, alerts and health insights throughout their parenting journey.
+With intuitive tools such as Vaccinations, Measurements, Milestones, Dental, and more, tracking your child’s growth and development has never been this informative, intuitive and easy.
+The PinkBook’s sophisticated health algorithms make sure parents receive reminders, alerts, and health insights throughout their parenting journey.

-Through its NHS GP integration, parents can access their child’s health records, book appointments with the GP as well as reorder prescriptions for themselves and their family, access NHS articles and videos directly from the NHS systems – resulting in an interactive health experience.
-Not only can one manage their family’s records, one can also manage appointments, prescriptions and records during pregnancy.
+Through its NHS GP integration, parents can access their child’s health records, book appointments with the GP as well as reorder prescriptions for themselves and their family, and access NHS articles and videos directly from the NHS systems – resulting in interactive health experience.
+Not only can one manage their family’s records, one can also manage appointments, prescriptions, and records during pregnancy.
 Prenatal care is as elaborate as child health and staying on top of it is made simpler via this GP integration.

 The Nurturey PinkBook goes beyond parenting, by taking care of you from your pregnancy stages!
-As one of the better maternity apps, the PinkBook extends the same intuitiveness and ingenuity to their pregnant users.
-Be it booking an appointment with their GP surgery-linked midwife, getting reminders of upcoming scans and tests, promoting a kick counter tool to monitor baby’s movements or receiving trusted guidance directly from the NHS, the PinkBook believes in helping women navigate their pregnancy adventure.
+As one of the better maternity apps, the PinkBook extends the same intuitiveness and ingenuity to its pregnant users.
+Be it booking an appointment with their GP surgery-linked midwife, getting reminders of upcoming scans and tests, promoting a kick counter tool to monitor baby’s movements, or receiving trusted guidance directly from the NHS, the PinkBook believes in helping women navigate their pregnancy adventure.

-With the PinkBook always evolving, the future of the NHS red book is digital, smart, insightful and intuitive.
+With the PinkBook always evolving, the future of the NHS child red book is digital, smart, insightful and intuitive.
 The future of red is pink.